Coronavirus FAQ: Testing confuses me! When to do it? Is 'negative' always reliable?

 It takes a little while for the virus to build up in your body.
 Testing too soon might give you a false negative.

-"You can't take a pregnancy test the day after intercourse to see if you're pregnant, right?" says Ida Bergstrom, an internal medicine physician at a medical and travel clinic that conducts testing in Washington, D.C.
+"You can't take a pregnancy test the day after intercourse to see if you're pregnant, right?"
+Bergstrom said.
 The rapid test for COVID is "an excellent test — it just has to be used properly and at the right time."

 And for that second test, waiting a few hours doesn't count because your viral load still might not be high enough to detect.
-Testing experts suggest an interval of 48 hours before a second test.
+Testing experts suggest an interval of how many days before a second test.

 Now if you do go for a PCR test, you won't have quite the same concerns.
 That's because for rapid home tests to turn positive, you need a higher viral load: Those antigen tests don't amplify the sample like PCR tests do.

-For those with prior immunity to the virus, "most people feel that a PCR is positive 24 hours sooner than the rapid," says Bergstrom.
+For those with prior immunity to the virus, "most people feel that a PCR is positive 24 hours sooner than the rapid," says Ida Bergstrom, an internal medicine physician at a medical and travel clinic that conducts testing in Washington, D.C.t.

 If you've developed symptoms after close, significant contact, you might consider getting a PCR even after negative rapid tests.